Building a sustainable future, one expansion at a time

 Construction of the new taxiway

-Construction of the new taxiway, known as Mike, is well underway in 2022 and expected to be completed in 2023.
-The taxiway will be 1,200m long and 35m wide and will connect the apron and runway.
+Construction of the new taxiway, known as Mike, was well underway in 2022 and the new taxiway opened in the summer of 2023.
+Mike is 1,200m long and 35m wide and connects the apron and runway.

 Expansion of the South Building to the east